Policy Evaluation during a Pandemic: Identification Strategies for Policy Effects on Covid - 19 Cases

 \begin{namedassumption}{Parallel Trends Assumption} For all $t=2,\ldots,\mathcal{T}$

 \end{namedassumption} The parallel trends assumption says that the path of Covid-19 cases that locations in the treated group would have experienced if they had not participated in the treatment is the same as the path of Covid-19 cases that locations in the untreated group did experience.
-Under this assumption, it is straightforward to show that, for $t \geq t^*$,
+Invoking this assumption leads to the following estimand for the $ATT^C_t$ for $t \geq t^*$

-In other words, under the parallel trends assumption, $ATT^C_t$ is equal to the path of Covid-19 cases that treated locations experienced adjusted by the path of Covid-19 cases that untreated location experienced; under the parallel trends assumption, the latter is the path of Covid-19 cases that treated locations would have experienced on average if they had not experienced the policy.
-And, regardless of whether or not the parallel trends assumption holds, the estimand on the right hand side of \Cref{eqn:att-estimand} is what is estimated in DID applications on Covid-19.
-Before providing our main result on using difference in differences to identify/estimate the effect of a policy on Covid-19 cases, it is also worth mentioning that the primary motivating model for differences in differences identification strategies is one where
+where we use the notation $DID^C_t$ to highlight that it may not be equal to $ATT^C_t$. $DID^C_t$ is equal to the path of Covid-19 cases that treated locations experienced adjusted by the path of Covid-19 cases that untreated location experienced; if the parallel trends assumption holds, then the latter is the path of Covid-19 cases that treated locations would have experienced on average if they had not experienced the policy, and $DID^C_t$ would be equal to $ATT^C_t$.
+And, regardless of whether or not the parallel trends assumption holds, $DID^C_t$ is the population quantity for what is estimated in DID applications on Covid-19.
+Before providing our main result on using difference-in-differences to identify/estimate the effect of a policy on Covid-19 cases, it is also worth mentioning that the primary motivating model for difference-in-differences identification strategies is one where

 where $\theta_t$ is a time fixed effect, $\eta_l$ is location-specific unobserved heterogeneity that can be distributed differently between the treated group and untreated group and $v_{lt}$ is an idiosyncratic time varying unobservable.
 Comparing \Cref{eqn:twfe} to the equation for cumulative Covid-19 cases in \Cref{eqn:transition-total-cases}, it is immediately clear that these are notably different.
 In the stochastic SIRD model, the important difference between treated and untreated locations is not unobserved heterogeneity, but rather differences in the current number of Covid-19 cases and the number of susceptible individuals across locations.
+This immediately provides a suggestive piece of evidence that the parallel trends assumption is unlikely to hold when $C_{lt}(0)$ is generated from a stochastic SIRD model.

-The next result makes explicit that the parallel trends assumption is generally violated in stochastic SIRD models. \begin{theorem} In the stochastic SIRD model discussed above
+The next result makes explicit that the parallel trends assumption is generally violated in stochastic SIRD models and provides an expression for the bias resulting from incorrectly imposing the parallel trends assumption in cases where untreated potential outcomes are generated by a stochastic SIRD model. \begin{theorem} In the stochastic SIRD model discussed above

 which implies that \begin{itemize} \item[(i)] The parallel trends assumption does not generally hold \item[(ii)] Further, the bias from incorrectly imposing the parallel trends assumption is given by

 \end{itemize} \end{theorem}